youknowone/UI7Kit/README.md

 UI7Kit
 ======

+NOTE: For iOS5 Support, Use "0.9.22" or prior.
+The project is updated for iOS 6.0 and recent cocoapods setup.

 UI7Kit is a GUI toolkit which can backport flat-style UIKit from iOS7 to iOS5/iOS6.
 Additionally, UI7Kit can also be used to patch legacy UIKit to UI7Kit in runtime.

 NOTE: This project is not mature yet and is being refined.
 You may come across some bugs or unexpected behaviors for complex real-world product.